That’s Halloween done for another year.

 And that just makes me think marching wasn’t enough.

 Spending way too much time thinking about the electoral system for parent governors at my children’s school.
+But given some other elections over the past few years maybe no unit of democracy is too small to worry about.

 First mince pie of the year.
 (A lie, it’s actually the second.
 Today.)